-5 DISCUSSION
+5 Discussion

-In this paper we have combined a classical distributed computing approach (voting) with a game-theoretic one (costbased incentives and payoffs).
-This has led to designing and analyzing two mechanisms that enable a master process to reliably obtain a result despite the co-existence of malicious, altruistic and rational workers, and the underlying communication unreliability.
+In this paper we have combined a classical distributed computing approach (voting) with a gametheoretic one (cost-based incentives and payoffs).
+This has lead to designing and analyzing two mechanisms that enable a master process to reliably obtain a task result despite the co-existence of malicious, altruistic and rational workers, and the underlying network's unreliability.

 Several future directions emanate from this work.
-For example, in this work we have considered a cost-free, weak version of worker collusion (all rational cheaters and malicious workers return the same incorrect result).
-It would be interesting to study more involved collusions, as the ones studied in [2] or [13].
-A possible approach would be to analyze a game among groups of colluders as in [22].
-In this work, we have considered a single-task one-shot protocol, in which the master decides which result to accept in one round of message exchange with the workers.
-It would be interesting to consider several task waves over multiple rounds assuming that the workers' behavior changes over time, that is, view the computation as an Evolutionary Game [33], [58].
+For example, in this work we have considered a cost-free, weak version of worker collusion (all rational cheaters and malicious workers return the same incorrect task result).
+It would be interesting to study more involved collusions, as the ones studied in [2] or [12].
+In this work, we have considered a single-task one-shot protocol, in which the master decides which task result to accept in one round of message exchange with the workers.
+It would be interesting to consider several task waves over multiple rounds, that is, view the computation as an Evolutionary Game [31,56].
 The master could use the knowledge gained in the previous rounds to increase its utility and its probability of success in future rounds.
-Issues such as worker aspiration level [10] could be taken into account.
+Issues such as worker aspiration level [9] could be taken into account.